somnek/killer-whale/README.md

 - [ ] Remove images
 - [ ] Hotkeys configuration

-So why settle for a boring GUI when you can have a killer command-line interface to manage your Docker containers?
-Killer Whale is designed to be fun and easy to use, with intuitive keyboard shortcuts and an attractive, streamlined interface that won't slow you down.
-With Killer Whale, you'll feel like a Docker pro in no time.
-Give it a try and see how killer your container management skills can be!
+So why settle for a boring GUI when you can have a killer 🤘 command-line interface to manage your Docker containers?
+Killer Whale is designed to be fun and easy to use, with intuitive keyboard shortcuts ⌨️ and an attractive, streamlined interface that won't slow you down.
+With Killer Whale, you'll feel like a Docker pro in no time 🚀.
+Give it a try and see how killer your container management skills can be! 😎